 The concept itself is simple and once you start playing, you get a grasp on it immediately.
-But the problem is the rulebook, which doesn’t do the best job at explaining how the game works and which parts are actually important.
+But the problem is the rulebook, which doesn’t do the best job of explaining how the game works and which parts are actually important.
 I’ll try to summarize it better.

 Setting the game up

-After the board is set up and the purchasable tiles placed in their respective places, the pricing tokens are shuffled and placed next to tiles.
+After the board is set up and the purchasable tiles are placed in their respective places, the pricing tokens are shuffled and placed next to the tiles.
 These determine the price of the tiles and are reshuffled before each of the five rounds.

 Actually setting up the pricing tokens is the most tedious job in Hawaii.
 They are small, placed next to stacks of tiles, and if you, like me, have big fingers and are a bit clumsy, you’ll knock stuff over all the time.